Oops, Wait: Discourse Tokens Matter in Reasoning Model: ``Wait'' in Reasoning Trajectories

+We analyze the patterns of \rethink and \recall tokens across two models: s1.1-32B and R1-32B to gain insights into data-efficient SFT relative to large-scale post-training.

-\textbf{Nearest ``wait'' to the probability jump.} We hypothesize that the ``wait'' closest to the probability jump is the most relevant ``wait''.
-In the case of \rethink, it might trigger a reasoning step that makes the probability jump.
-Otherwise, the probability jump might cause the closest \recall, encouraging the model to review its reasoning and confirm the answer.
-We exclude the ``wait'' beyond 400 tokens from the probability jump, since they are too far from the jump point to consider them relevant.
-Based on this hypothesis, we compare the closest rethink and \recall for R1-32B and s1.1-32B.
-The distributions of the closest tokens are illustrated in \cref{fig:wait_jump}.
-While the distributions of \rethink are similar across the two models, the \recall shows substantially different distributions between R1-32B and s1.1-32B.
-This implies that although the s1.1-32B learns the position of \rethink from the small dataset enough to mimic R1-32B, its revisiting process through \recall differs, which might be related to their reasoning pattern and performance gap.
+\textbf{Distribution of \rethinks and \recalls and their functionality.} We compare \rethink and \recall around the probability jump for R1-32B and s1.1-32B.
+The distribution illustrated in \cref{fig:wait_jump} shows that, in the case of \rethinks (before the jump), they might trigger a reasoning step that makes the probability jump.
+After the jump, \recalls follow to review its reasoning and confirm the answer.
+While the distributions of \rethink are similar across the two models, the \recalls show substantially different distributions between R1-32B and s1.1-32B.
+This implies that although the s1.1-32B learns the position of \rethink from the small corpus enough to mimic R1-32B, yet the confirmation step via its revisiting process through \recall still differs, which is related to the gap in reasoning patterns and performance.

+Furthermore, for \rethinks, we argue that budget forcing~\citep{s1} works by intentionally inserting more ``wait" into the reasoning trace: when the number of wait tokens hits an internal threshold, a probability jump occurs.
+Although effective at test time, this may function as a temporary compensation by enriching many ``wait'' tokens.